 You’re going to take that mixture above and press it down into a pie plate to make the crust.

-Which brings me to that point – as you can see, this cheesecake is made in a regular ‘ol pie plate.
+This brings me to that point – as you can see, this cheesecake is made in a regular ‘ol pie plate.
 We don’t own a springform pan, and I don’t think we ever have, even despite the fact that my wife bakes like crazy.
 We weren’t going to buy one for the rare occasion we might make a cheesecake when a good ‘ol pie plate does just fine.

 After you’ve got your crust in there, you’ll pre-bake that just to get it a bit crisp before putting the filling in.